Congregation-based Community Organizing

-The collective impact of CBCO efforts is a powerful reshaping of communities and wider society, according to the Building Bridges, Building Power report published in 2012.
-The study found that currently, organizations comprising institution-based community organizing in the U.S. include “approximately 3500 congregations and 1000 public schools, labor unions, neighborhoods associations, faith –based organizations and others (and) collectively represent over 5 million Americans.”
+The collective impact of CBCO efforts is a powerful reshaping of communities and wider society, according to the Building Bridges, Building Power report.
+The study found that organizations comprising institution-based community organizing in the U.S. include “approximately 3500 congregations and 1000 public schools, labor unions, neighborhoods associations, faith –based organizations and others (and) collectively represent over 5 million Americans.”
 Community organizing, according to the report, “has the organizational capacity to make a powerful impact on democratic life, especially if best practices spread across the field.”

 CBCO is a natural fit for UCC congregations given our strong commitment to justice as well as to ecumenism and interfaith work.
 While many UCC congregations are already engaged in CBCO, countless others would benefit from participation in this method of developing leaders and building congregations while simultaneously increasing the presence and power of our values in the public square.

-There are four larger CBCO networks and two smaller ones that support local interfaith or ecumenical coalitions across the country.
+CBCO networks support local interfaith or ecumenical coalitions across the country.
 The networks provide training opportunities for congregations and organizers, and facilitate work among the local coalitions.
 There are many valuable resources on their web pages.